maialenz/WetPaws/README.md

     - Be able to use and book one or more services the company has to offer.
     - Be able to use the contact form for the business and service enquiries.
     - Have the option to personalize the services offered.
-    - Feel that the company cares and I can trust them caring for my loved dog by seeing other peoples reviews.
+    - Feel that the company cares and I can trust them caring for my loved dog by seeing other people's reviews.
     - Be able to know more about the owner by having the option to personally meet them.
     - Know the location of the business and know where those services are offered.
     - Get in touch with the business easily by having contact details clearly available.